Nature in the Grasse Prealps

 The spring meadow saffron (Colchicum bulbocodium subsp. bulbocodium).
 This plant, a member of the family Colchicaceae, flowers in spring in mountain meadows, quite often together with the previous species with which it should not be confused : its flowers are a uniform purple, and its leaves are short and broad.
 This species, quite rare, is found in the Pyreneans and the occidental Alps.

 Haller's pulsatilla (Pulsatilla halleri).
 This striking species is covered with long silvery hair.
 It grows in rocky meadows and clear Scots pine woods.
-Flowers bloom in May-June.
+Flowers bloom from March to May.
 This plant is endemic to the western Alps, and a protected species in France.

 Lousewort (Pedicularis comosa).
 This large species belonging to the broomrape family has pale yellow flowers with the upper lip terminated by a short beak.
 It is locally found, in the Préalpes de Grasse, in rocky grasslands.
 In France, this plant occurs in most moutain ranges.